Sunn Utøver: Innovative AI-Powered E learning Tool for REDs Prevention and Athlete Health Management

 Health Literacy Contribution

-“Sunn Utøver” also contributes to strengthening health literacy among athletes, coaches, and support networks by making complex concepts related to energy balance, nutrition, and mental well-being more accessible and actionable.
-The tool supports users in not only acquiring knowledge (functional health literacy), but also interpreting and applying this knowledge in their daily training and lifestyle decisions (interactive health literacy).
+“Sunn Utøver” also contributes to strengthening health literacy among athletes, coaches, parents, and support networks by making complex concepts related to energy balance, nutrition, recovery, and mental well-being more accessible and understandable.
+The platform supports users in acquiring essential knowledge (functional health literacy) and provides engaging educational resources that help them understand how these concepts relate to healthy participation in sport (interactive health literacy).

 Project number: 998012234